chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

-# Usage
+# Run Chaos Mesh

+Now that you have deployed Chaos Mesh in your environment.
+In this document, you will learn about how to use it for your chaos experiments.

-## Deploy target cluster
+## Step 1: Deploy target cluster

-After Chaos Mesh is deployed, we can deploy the target cluster to be tested, or where we want to inject faults.
-For illustration purposes, we use TiDB as our sample cluster.
+After Chaos Mesh is deployed, you can deploy the target cluster to be tested.
+For illustration purposes,  TiDB is used as a sample cluster.

 You can follow the instructions in the following two documents to deploy a TiDB cluster:

 * [Deploy using kind](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind/)
 * [Deploy using minikube](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-minikube/)

-## Define chaos experiment config file
+## Step 2: Define the experiment config file

-The chaos experiment configuration is defined in a .yaml file.
-The following sample file (`pod-kill-example.yaml`) defines a chaos experiment to kill one tikv pod randomly every 60 seconds:
+The chaos experiment configuration is defined in a ·`.yaml` file.
+In the following sample file, `pod-kill-example.yaml` defines a chaos experiment to kill one random TiKV pod every 60 seconds:

 ```yaml
 apiVersion: pingcap.com/v1alpha1